 What is hyaluronic acid?

-Hyaluronic acid is a molecule which is naturally found in our joints, connective tissue, and skin.
+Hyaluronic acid is a molecule that is naturally found in our joints, connective tissue, and skin.
 Depending on where it’s found in the body, it has different functions:

-- In the joints, it can help to keep the space between your bones lubricated, meaning they are less likely to grind against each other and produce pain.
+- Inside the joints, it can help to keep the space between your bones lubricated, meaning they are less likely to grind against each other and produce pain.

 - In connective tissue, it cushions the cells of living tissue and helps to keep them hydrated.